fommil/fpmortals/manuscript/complete.md

 In this chapter we have skimmed over the data types that Scalaz has to offer.

-It is not necessary to remember everything in this chapter: think of each section as having planted the kernel of an idea in your mind.
-If, in a few months, you find yourself thinking "I remember reading about a data structure that might be useful here" and you return to these pages, we have succeeded.
+It is not necessary to remember everything from this chapter: think of each section as having planted the kernel of an idea.

 The world of functional data structures is an active area of research.
 Academic publications appear regularly with new approaches to old problems.
-If you are the kind of person who would like to contribute back to Scalaz, finding a functional data structure to implement would be greatly appreciated.
+Implementing a functional data structure from the literature is a good contribution to the Scalaz ecosystem.

 # Advanced Monads